abcboy101/notes/LGPE/README.md

 ## Sensitive words
-Many of these changes were actually present in the international versions of Pokémon Brilliant Diamond and Shining Pearl.
+There are several changes to move, Ability, and item names that we already saw starting in the international versions of Pokémon Brilliant Diamond and Shining Pearl.
-It's probable that most of the work that was done on LGPE was already finished by the time BDSP came out.
+It's probable that most of the work that was done on LGPE for China was already finished by the time BDSP came out.
-I won't include these changes below.
+None of these changes are included below.

 ### Trainer types
 The names of the following types of Trainers were changed: